-- Dangerously Short Skirt: The dresses, that come with "Odette" and "Odile" skins, are so small you can see what's under them.
+- Dangerously Short Skirt: The dresses that come with the "Odette" and "Odile" skins are so small that you can easily see what's under them.

 - Dark Action Girl: A deadly female sniper that counts among the few playable characters that are explicitly villains.

 - Deadpan Snarker: Only she's less funny and more sadistically venomous (no pun intended) and smug.